Ccantey/LCC-SchoolDistrictFinder/README.md

 ## Minnesota Legislative Coordinating Commission
 ### Legislative district mapping application User Interface

-The **District Finder** application is a completely open-source full-stack, responsive (RWD) application, built with PostGIS, Leaflet, and a little TLC, that was spun off of the District Finder.
+The **School District Finder** application is a completely open-source full-stack, responsive (RWD) application, built with PostGIS, Leaflet, and a little TLC, that was spun off of the District Finder.
 The only difference is that this shows precincts as well.

-See it in the wild at [http://gis.leg.mn](http://www.gis.leg.mn/OpenLayers/districts/)
+See it in the wild at [http://www.gis.leg.mn/iMaps/schooldistricts/](http://www.gis.leg.mn/iMaps/schooldistricts/)

 ### What's included?
 - Code